Towards Web3 Applications: Easing the Access and Transition: Research Design

 \subsection{Research Question}

-This study aims to design and analyze whether our Web3 framework is effective and practical in terms of quality attributes (i.e., smooth transition) and development productivity.
+This study aims to design and analyze whether our Web3 framework is effective and practical regarding quality attributes (i.e., smooth transition) and development productivity.
 Such characterization of Web3 will shed light on future Web3 applications and developments.
 Specifically, this work aims to address the Research Question (RQ) as:

 \textbf{\textit{Given the proposed Web3 framework (i.e., \textsc{WebttCom}), is it effective, regarding the transition of Web2 to Web3 application development?}}